wp-plugins/jm-twitter-cards/readme.txt

 Once activated the plugin adds Twitter cards on your posts according to your settings.
 Enjoy !
 I created this plugin to provide the same Twitter card feature as SEO by Yoast plugin does but for those who do not use it.
-But my plugin goes further...
+But my plugin goes further... you can choose what type of Twitter card you cant to add.

 ––––